-WHAT CONSTITUTES DWI?
+WHAT COUNTS AS A DWI?

 In Texas a person commits the offense of DWI when they operate a motor vehicle in a public place while intoxicated.
 Typically, the State can prove intoxication by showing a person lost the normal use of their mental or physical faculties or by showing they had a blood/alcohol concentration of .08 or higher.

 A DWI related offense can range anywhere from simply paying a fine to serving life in prison.
 Whether you meant to hurt someone or not does not matter.
 Depending on the facts of your case the punishment could be devastating.

 A first time DWI arrest with a score under a .15 is a Class B misdemeanor and carries a punishment range of 72 hours in jail up to 180 days.
 You could also receive up to a $2,000.00 fine.
 In addition, there are potential court costs, license suspensions and surcharge fees that are associated with a conviction.
 If your blood alcohol concentration is above a .15 then your punishment range can be enhanced to a Class A misdemeanor which carries a sentence of up to 1 year in jail and a $4,000.00 fine.

 A first time DWI with an open container of alcohol creates a minimum sentence of six days in jail.

 A second time DWI offense is a Class A misdemeanor and carries a mandatory minimum jail sentence of 30 days.
 If you are placed on probation there is still a mandatory jail condition of 3-5 days depending on the age of your first DWI conviction.